btholt/complete-intro-to-react-v6/lessons/eslint.md

 First of all, run `npm install -D eslint eslint-config-prettier` to install eslint in your project development dependencies.
 Then you may configure its functionalities.

-There are dozens of present configs for ESLint and you're welcome to use any one of them.
+There are dozens of preset configs for ESLint and you're welcome to use any one of them.
 The [Airbnb config][airbnb] is very popular, as is the standard config (both of which I taught in previous versions of this class).
 I'm going to use a looser one for this class: `eslint:recommended`.
 Let's create an `.eslintrc.json` file to start linting our project.

 Create this file called `.eslintrc.json`.